b-lukaszuk/python_luzne_zadanka/book1/ch07/README.md

 ## My Notes

 There will be way too many names to print into the console (it will not be readable).
 I think I will limit myself to like 10 files.
 Additionally I will trim the amount of names per file to say 5 male and 5 female.

+Since exemplary datasets (and the information how to obtain them) were placed in Task6 (above) here I will not include datasets.